tusharsnx/jsx-css-module-transforms/README.md

     return <h1 className={`${_style.foo} ${_style.bar}`}> ..... </h1>
 }
 ```
 This sometimes can get too verbose and hurts **code readibility**.
-It would be nice if we could write our classes using normal strings and not having to deal with any style objects.
+It would be nice if we could write our classes as strings and not having to deal with any style objects.

 *remember, because of style objects we need to introduce template strings and object notations within our `className` attribute.*